 - Probiotics– I was already consuming probiotic rich foods and taking a probiotic supplement, I started consuming even more probiotics as gut health is important for dealing with any autoimmune disease.
 I take these now daily.

-I was already trying to do these things but I made them an absolute priority once I found out about my thyroid condition:
+I made these lifestyle changes an absolute priority once I found out about my thyroid condition:

 - Sleeping by 10 PM every night – In all honesty, this still doesn’t happen all the time with kids, but I’m definitely trying.